 A Roman Catholic activist, Joseph Dias, began

-on Tuesday which he said would be
+a hunger strike on Tuesday which he said would be

 continued until the film is banned.